 2.4.1 Recommendation: Enact a state law requiring juvenile justice agencies to screen children and youth who are at risk of sex trafficking for experiences of commercial sexual exploitation.
+(See Issue Brief 2.4.)

 Policy Goal 2.5 State law prohibits the criminalization of minors under 18 for prostitution offenses and establishes a services-referral protocol as an alternative to arrest.
+O NOT MET

-New Jersey law does not prohibit the criminalization of minors for prostitution offenses, nor does it establish a protocol requiring law enforcement to refer impacted children to a direct services organization or child-serving agency; however, a minor engaged in conduct in violation of the prostitution laws may receive an alternative juvenile justice response or may be permitted to raise an affirmative defense in a related prosecution.
+New Jersey law does not prohibit the criminalization of minors for prostitution offenses; however, a minor engaged in conduct in violation of the prostitution laws may receive an alternative juvenile justice response or may be permitted to raise an affirmative defense in a related prosecution.

 While the state prostitution laws, N.J.
 Stat.
 Ann. § 2C:34-1(b) (Prostitution and related offenses) and N.J.
 Stat.
-Ann. § 2C:34.1.1 (Loitering for the purpose of engaging in prostitution), apply equally to adults and minors, N.J.
+Ann. § 2C:34-1.1 (Loitering for the purpose of engaging in prostitution), apply equally to adults and minors, N.J.
 Stat.
 Ann. § 2A:4A-22(g)(5) (General definitions) defines children engaged in commercial sex as a "juvenile-family crisis," stating,

-"Juvenile-family crisis" means behavior, conduct or a condition of a juvenile, parent or juvenile or other family member which presents or results in . . . an act which if committed by an adult would constitute prostitution in violation of N.J.S.2C:34-1 or any offense which the juvenile alleges is related to the juvenile being a victim of human trafficking.
+"Juvenile-family crisis" means behavior, conduct or a condition of a juvenile, parent or juvenile or other family member which presents or results in . . . an act which if committed by an adult would constitute